Joseph-Robbins/flood-fill-maze-c/README.md

 # flood-fill-maze-c - A flood fill maze solving algorithm in C

 This algorithm takes an ASCII maze in a text file as input, and simulates a robot solving it using a flood fill algorithm.
 Results are printed to the console which show the simulated robots path through the maze on each iteration of the flood fill algorithm.
-Also printed to the terminal on each iteration is a version of the maze with each cell scored according to how many steps away the robot thinks that cell is.
+Also printed to the terminal on each iteration is a version of the maze with each cell scored according to how many steps away from the goal the robot thinks that cell is.

 Example Output after 4 iterations: